 Terrence A. Lyons - Mr. Lyons is a corporate director and is the Chair of the Board.
 He is also a director of several public and private corporations and currently serves as lead director, Chairman of the audit committee and as a member of the corporate governance and compensation committee of Canaccord Genuity Group Inc. (TSX:CF), a financial services firm.
-He also serves as Chairman of the board of directors and Chairman of the corporate governance and compensation committee of Canaccord Genuity Ltd (UK) and is FCA approved with respect to such roles.
-Mr. Lyons also serves on Canaccord's subsidiary boards in the US, Australia and Hong Kong, and as a director of Martinrea International Inc. Prior to November 2017, Mr. Lyons was the Chairman of Polaris Materials Corporation, a supplier of construction aggregates, and, prior to October 2013, Mr. Lyons was the Chairman of EACOM Timber Corporation, a lumber company.
+He also serves as Chairman of the board of directors, Chairman of the corporate governance and compensation committee and as a member of the audit committee of Canaccord Genuity Ltd (UK) and as a member of the board of directors, Chairman of the corporate governance and compensation committee and as a member of the audit committee of Canaccord Genuity Ltd (UK) and as a member of the board of directors, Chairman of the corporate governance and compensation committee and Chairman of the audit committee of Canaccord Genuity Wealth Management Group.
+Mr. Lyons is FCA approved with respect to such roles at Canaccord Genuity Ltd. (UK) and Canaccord Genuity Wealth Management Group.
+Mr. Lyons also serves on Canaccord's subsidiary boards in the US, Australia and Hong Kong, and as a director of Martinrea International Inc. and Chairman of its audit committee.
+Prior to November 2017, Mr. Lyons was the Chairman of EACOM Timber Corporation, a supplier of construction aggregates, and, prior to October 2013, Mr. Lyons was the Chairman of EACOM Timber Corporation, a lumber company.
 Mr. Lyons is a civil engineer (University of British Columbia) with an MBA from the University of Western Ontario.
 He has also received his ICD.D certification from the Institute of Corporate Directors.
 He is a past Governor of the Olympic Foundation of Canada, past Chairman of the Mining Association of BC and in 2007 was awarded the INCO Medal by the Canadian Institute of Mining and Metallurgy for distinguished service to the mining industry.